 We use a number of data sources to monitor trends in the health of the city.
 We monitor progress toward Active Living and Getting Outside using data from public health surveys, parks inventories, recreation use and land cover data.

-Find Vancouver sports fields, courts, golf courses, ice rinks, fitness centres, pools, water parks, marinas, community centres, and gyms.
+Find fields, courts, golf courses, ice rinks, fitness centres, pools, water parks, marinas, and community centres.

 Greenest City is a bold initiative that addresses Vancouver's environmental challenges.